 Shared Inbox Software

-A shared inbox is a collective inbox that employs widgets or email aliases like [email protected] or [email protected] It can be managed by multiple agents who have access to it.
+A shared inbox is a collective inbox that employs widgets or email aliases like info@ or help@.
+It can be managed by multiple agents who have access to it.

 The biggest advantage of shared inbox software is that it allows customer service teams to effectively conduct division of labor.

 Overall, managing a shared inbox is quite simple and it works perfectly for businesses of all sizes.
-But as your business grows, the likelihood of misunderstandings between individuals and teams increases, since carrying conversations collaboratively may become a bit complicated.
+But as your business grows, the likelihood of misunderstandings between individuals and teams increases, since cross team collaboration may become a bit complicated.

 Interactive Voice Response (IVR)